 First, we will pass by the ancient market of Larkya Bazaar and then head up to the Larkya Phedi along the fabulous trail, marked by chortens and mani walls.
 The path sometimes goes through the juniper bushes and other astounding glaciers before again joined the exposed trail.
 When we reach the Larkya Phedi, we will prepare for the next day.
 Before heading towards the pass, make sure you are fully acclimatized

 This day is what we have been waiting for so long.
-Pack up enough foods and drinks (must) before heading to the Larkya La pass because it will require you to be strong.
+Pack up enough food and drinks (must) before heading to the Larkya La pass because it will require you to be strong.

 Even after descending from the rewarding pass of Larkya La, the views are still sensational at this point.
 The difference in the views from the Larkya La Pass and the trail to Tilje is the proximity of the mountains.
 Otherwise, there is no difference at all.